fredimachado/NCafe/README.md

 This project also contains methods for registering all the implementations for interfaces defined in the Core project.

+All the implementation types should be marked as internal, because our Application/Domain should only depend on abstractions.
+The Application/Domain has no idea about the actual implementations.
+This is the Dependency Inversion Principle in action.

 ## NCafe's CQRS + Event Sourcing implementation